 After spending the day with him, I understand why answering “Can you introduce yourself” was not easy for Joaquim.
 He enjoys doing many things: poetry, photography, woodwork, drawing, painting, and teaching.
-He embraces the experiment and to try something new.
+He embraces the experiment and trying something new.
 When he talks about being an art teacher, his face lights up.
 Clearly, he enjoys this day job.
-But he unmistakenly also is an artist at heart.
+But he is unmistakenly an artist at heart.
 He tells me: “Being a teacher is the outside of me.
 The artist is my inside.”

-Joaquim is proud of his work, and truly enjoys what he does, but is not attached to his paintings.
-He prefers life the Buddhist way, without attachments.
+Joaquim is proud of his work, and truly enjoys what he does.
+But he is not attached to his paintings.
+He prefers living his life the Buddhist way; without attachments.
 He simply wants people to enjoy his work.
 Do you like a certain work?
 He’d gladly give it to you if only regular financial burdens of daily life would allow him.

 Not afraid of dreaming big, his goal is to become recognized internationally in the world of art.
 People to recognize a painting as a typical “Joaquim”.
 “I want to evolve and go wherever my work is leading me.
 And I’d love to take on higher studies and become a professor at the Fine Arts Faculty.
 Teaching.
 Creating art.
 Until the day I die.”

 After a long day, we finalize the interview.
-Joaquim, happy, can go out for a smoke.
+Joaquim’s happy.
+He can now go out for a smoke.

 Interested in Joaquim Lourenço’s art on your wall?

 Interested in one of Joaquim’s paintings on your wall?
 You can browse his artwork on his profile page or follow him on Artsy.
 Not finding what you had in mind, but like his style?
 Feel free to contact us if you would like to get a commissioned artwork from him.